jonprairie/flute/README.md

 </div>
 ```

-All elements, both builtin and user defined ones are objects, although they're printed as html snippet in REPL.
-Their attribute can be accessed by `(element-attrs element)`.
-Their children can be accessed by `(element-children elements)` and tag name by `(element-tag element)`.
+All elements, both built-in and user-defined, are objects; although they're printed as html snippets in the REPL.
+Their attributes can be accessed by calling: `(element-attrs element)`, children can be accessed by calling: `(element-children elements)`, and likewise the tag name by calling: `(element-tag element)`.
 You can modify an exising element's attrs and children.
-If you modify a user defined element, the body you defined in it's `define-element` also re-executed to take effect of the the attrs and children change:
+If you do then its `define-element` body will be re-executed to take into account the updated attrs and children:
 ```
 FLUTE-USER> *dog1*
 <div id="dog1" class="big-dog">dog</div>